wotakumoe/wotaku/docs/faq.md

 <Collapsible title="What is PT & Usenet?">

-### PT / Private Tracker
-Torrent trackers that don't allow you to freely make an account, but require you to get an invitation from an existing member or pass an interview.
+- **PT / Private Tracker:** Torrent trackers that don't allow you to freely make an account, but require you to get an invitation from an existing member or pass an interview.
 Some PTs also have specific periods where they allow for open signups.

-### Usenet
-Usenet is a subscription-based service.
+- **Usenet:** Usenet is a subscription-based service.
 Though really old, it's still very reliable.
 Its system consists of a few elements:

 | Term | Description |
 | :--- | :--- |